 Peter ate his vegies and grew up big and strong and became a Primary School teacher.
 In no time at all, he was telling his own brand of Pea & Bean stories to his students.
 Over the years the stories grew, developed and were refined, until there was a whole heap of them!
 Storytime in Peter's classes were about the best time of day for teacher and students.
 To this day, when encountering past students, the first question they ask is "Do you still tell Pea & Bean stories?"

-These days Peter is working as a specialist LOTE teacher, part-time in Maryborough and does some casual storytelling.
 Peter loves school visits, where he gets the opportunity to introduce Pea & Bean and to explain how the stories became books.
+Peter is now retired from teaching to write full time.

 Children's Writing Workshop Outline